cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 [speed optimization](#optimization-for-speed) for an explanation of how Mindcode decides whether to unroll a loop.

 Apart from removing the superfluous instructions, loop unrolling also replaces variables with constant values.
-This can make further optimizations opportunities possible, especially for a Data Flow Optimizer and possibly for others.
+This can make further optimizations opportunities arise, especially for a Data Flow Optimizer and possibly for others.
 A not particularly practical, but nonetheless striking example is this program which computes the sum of numbers from 0 to 100: